Focal Theme: Science for Nation Building: Challenges in Translational Research

 The Conference will have the following thematic areas:

-Abstracts of papers for presentation are invited in topics like Electronics/Electrical/Aerospace/ Infrastructure/Computer Engineering, Sanitation and waste management, Environment, Biotechnology, Agricultural/ Veterinary/ Fisheries/Health/Para Medical/Traditional/Physical/Chemical/ Mathematical Sciences etc.
+Abstract of papers for presentation are invited in topics like Electronics/Electrical/Aerospace/ Infrastructure/Computer Engineering, Environment, Biotechnology, Agricultural/ Veterinary/ Fisheries/Health/Para Medical/Traditional/Physical/Chemical/mathematical Sciences etc.

 Abstract prepared according to the template should be submitted to firstname.lastname@example.org.
 A camera ready full text of the paper also has to be submitted by mail.
 The template is given in the website www.sciencecongress.in.
 The papers presented will be peer reviewed and published.

 The registration form may be sent along with registration fee by crossed bank draft or at par cheque in favour of “Swadeshi Science Congress” payable at Ernakulam so as to reach the Secretary General, Swadeshi Science Congress on or before 30th September, 2018.

 |Before30th September, 2018||Late & spot|